At Home After a Knee Replacement

 • Increase the tension on your exercise bike

-• Use an exercise bike up to 20 to 30 minutes, 2 to 3 times a week
+• Use an exercise bike up to 20 to 30 minutes, two to three times a week

 • Increase the weight of ankle weights